CSCfi/csc-user-guide/docs/cloud/pouta/pouta-container-orchestration.md

     magnum cluster-show

-Deleting a cluster:
+Delete a cluster:

     magnum cluster-delete

 ## Creating a Kubernetes cluster

 !!! note
-    The version  of Kubernetes that is used by  the cluster is 1.5.3.
+    The version of Kubernetes used by the cluster is 1.5.3.
 If you look for Kubernetes documentation, you should look at documentation specific to this version.

 It is assumed that you already have your terminal environment configured for OpenStack and a key pair associated with your OpenStack account.
 If not, see the instructions for [configuring your terminal environment for OpenStack](../command-line-tools) and instructions for [creating a key pair](../connecting-to-vm).

-You will first need to create a cluster template that contains various configuration  options for  the  cluster  to be  created.
-Here is  an example command for creating one:
+You will first need to create a cluster template that contains various configuration options for the cluster to be created:

     magnum cluster-template-create \
     --name k8s \